Columbia University College of Physicians and Surgeons: Merger with the College of Physicians and Surgeons

 In 1807, with a growing young nation in need of adequately trained physicians, the New York State Board of Regents founded, under separate charter, the College of Physicians and Surgeons.
-Merely four years later, in 1811, Dr. Samuel Bard, dean of Columbia University Medical School, became president of the college.
+Merely four years later, in 1811, Samuel Bard, dean of Columbia University Medical School, became president of the college.
 The year 1814 then saw the merger of Columbia University Medical School into the College of Physicians and Surgeons, a move that was made in an attempt to reverse what then was perceived as a period of decline for the medical school.